 Endometrial biopsy should be taken either:

 After 5 days (120 hours) of progesterone administration in a hormone replacement therapy (HRT) cycle.
-Or, after 7 days (168 hours) from human chorionic gonadotropin (hCG) administration in a natural cycle.
+Or, after 7 days (168 hours) from hCG administration in a natural cycle.